celebrity

 Video via Mamamia.

-So what exactly is going on?
-Lucky for you, petty feud rumours are my Roman Empire, so I've dug through absolutely everything we know.
+Lucky for you, petty feud rumours are my Roman Empire, so I've dug through absolutely everything that led to this latest Variety chat.

 ADVERTISEMENT